xh4010/xlsxTemplater/README.md

 ## Requirements
 - It runs on Node.js, Node>=18.
 - It utilizes LibreOffice for generating PDFs.
 Please ensure that [LibreOffice](https://www.libreoffice.org/) is installed beforehand.
-Alternatively, you can use the provided Dockerfile to quickly set up a container.
+Alternatively, you can use the provided [dockerfile](docker/dockerfile_libreOffice) to quickly set up a container.

 ## Installation
 ```